 - To sooth sunburns or other burns, I add a few drops of the essential oil to a bottle of cool water and spray on burns to offer relief.
 The dried herb can also be brewed in to a strong tea and sprayed on instead.

-- A strong lavender tea can be cooled and used as a scalp rinse to help prevent dandruff
+- A strong tea can be cooled and used as a scalp rinse to remedy dandruff

-- Adding a few drops of lavender essential oil or a cup of strong brewed lavender tea and a cup of epsom salts to a bath helps relax sore muscles.
+- Adding a few drops of the essential oil or a cup of strong brewed tea and a cup of epsom salts to a bath helps relax sore muscles.

-- I sew dried lavender flowers into small satchels and use them in place of dryer sheets in the dryer
+- I sew the dried flowers into small satchels and use them in place of dryer sheets in the dryer

-- For headaches, smelling lavender and peppermint oils or rubbing lavender oil into the temples often helps
+- For headaches, smelling lavender and peppermint oils or rubbing into into the temples often helps

-- I often infuse lavender into vinegars for use in cooking or as a skin toner (diluted)
+- I often infuse the dried flowers into vinegars for use in cooking or as a skin toner (diluted)

 - The essential oil or lavender infused oil in homemade lotion bars, lotions, whipped body butter and more

-- Lavender essential oil can be used topically to help with acne or skin irritations
+- The essential oil can be used topically to help with acne or skin irritations

 - Simmering dried lavender herb in a pot of water with some citrus peels for a natural air freshener

-I personally do not use Lavender Essential Oil internally.
+I personally do not use Lavender Essential Oil (or any other essential oil) internally (here’s why).
 There is some evidence that long term regular use of concentrated lavender can cause hormone imbalance in males, so I generally avoid it in things I am making for my husband or sons.
 Due to its relaxing properties, I would not use in conjunction with any medication that also causes relaxation or sleepiness.
 I don’t use even the dried or fresh herb internally when pregnant.